nootkan/classic-press-formspammertrap-plugin/README.txt

 Click "View" on any submission, then click the "Reply via Email" button.
 This will open your default email client with the person's email address pre-filled.

-= What gets removed when I delete the plugin? = **Everything!** Version 1.5.1 features comprehensive cleanup that removes:
+= What gets removed when I delete the plugin? = **Everything!** Version 1.5.2 features comprehensive cleanup that removes:
 - All form submissions and related data
-- All plugin configuration options
+- All plugin configuration options including color customizations
 - All FormSpammerTrap core options (fst_* database entries)
 - Upload folder and all files (including security files)
 - FormSpammerTrap database tables (if any)